-A tremendous burgeoning of interest in the problem of consciousness has occurred during the past few years.
+A tremendous burgeoning of interest in the problem of consciousness has occurred during the last few years.
 The grip of the behaviorists who sought to banish consciousness from science has finally been broken.
 This shift is ratified by the recent appearance of a special issue of Scientific American entitled "The Hidden Mind."
 The lead article, written by Antonio Damasio, begins with the assertion: "At the start of the new millennium, it is apparent that one question towers above all others in the life sciences: How does the set of processes we call mind emerge from the activity of the organ we call brain?"
-He notes that some thinkers "believe the question to be unanswerable in principle" while "For others, the relentless and exponential increase in knowledge may give rise to the vertiginous feeling that no problem can resist the assault of science if only the science is right and the techniques are powerful enough." (my emphasis) He notes that "The naysayers argue that exhaustive compilation of all these data (of neuroscience) adds up to correlates of mental states but to nothing resembling an actual mental state." (his emphasis) He adds that: "In fact, the explanation of the physics related to biological events is still incomplete" and states that "the finest level of description of mind ... might require explanation at the guantum level."
+He notes that some thinkers "believe the question to be unanswerable in principle" while "For others, the relentless and exponential increase in knowledge may give rise to the vertiginous feeling that no problem can resist the assault of science if only the science is right and the techniques are powerful enough."
+(My emphasis.)
+He notes that "The naysayers argue that exhaustive compilation of all these data (of neuroscience) adds up to correlates of mental states but to nothing resembling an actual mental state."
+(His emphasis.)
+He adds that: "In fact, the explanation of the physics related to biological events is still incomplete" and states that "the finest level of description of mind ... might require explanation at the quantum level."
 Damasio makes his own position clear: "I contend that the biological processes now presumed to correspond to mind in fact are mind processes and will be seen to be so when understood in sufficient detail."

-With "biological processes" understood to be quantum processes, including the key Process I, I agree that mind processes are biological brain processes.
-The point is that biological brain processes demand, for the reasons described in Chapter 4, the application of quantum physics, and that makes feelings, for the reasons explained in Chapters 5 and 6, critical and non-redundant components of brain dynamics.
+With "biological processes" understood to be quantum processes, as contrasted to classically describable processes, I agree that mind processes are biological brain processes.
+The point is that biological brain processes demand, for the reasons described in Chapter 10, the application of quantum physics, and that makes feelings, for the reasons explained in Chapters 11 and 12, critical components of brain dynamics.